 As many of you will know I’m just back from another visit to sunny Crete.
 At the end of every meal you are given watermelon as an extra treat.
-I thought I’d make mine into a salad when I got home so here is my watermelon and feta salad which gives me just a little taste of the sunshine and wonders of Crete back here in Scotland….
+I love this refreshing fruit and thought I’d hang on to the flavours of Greece by using it in a salad when I got home.
+So here is my watermelon and feta salad which gives me just a little taste of the sunshine and wonders of Crete back here in Scotland….

 As we eat with our eyes before we even taste the food this dish is one that tempts the taste buds by colour alone.